NSO-developer/tme-demo/README.md

     the *Edit Topology* toggle button again to leave edit mode.

 14. At this point the service is no longer operational because *pe2* contains configuration that should be in *pe3*.
-The service can be fixed automatically using NSO's re-deploy feature.
+The service can be repaired automatically using NSO's re-deploy feature.
 Click the *redeploy* button next to the tenant name in the sidebar (the tooltip for this button is *Touch L3 VPN and go to Commit Manager*).
 NSO uses the original service